efeacer/EPFL_ML_Labs/README.md

 `Lab10`: Recommender Systems using Matrix Factorization trained by SGD and Alternating Least Squares

 `Lab12`: Basic Neural Network implementations using PyTorch

+`Lab13`: Implementing Feed Forward and Backpropagation for a simple NN using numpy